WHAT ARE ARCHITECTURAL SHOP DRAWINGS?

 That way, it becomes easier for our people to find the building's plumbing, windows, electric wiring, steel beams, and elevator locations.

-The measurement of every part must be exact for it to fit in well and be accurate in the structure's drawing.
-For instruction, the use of standard English is important.
-Due to this, all the engineers, contractors, and other experts working on the building find it easy to understand them.
+Every part must be measured exactly for it to fit in well and be accurate in the structure’s drawing.
+Standard English is important for instruction.
+Due to this, all the engineers, contractors, and other experts working on the building find it easy to understand.

 How does it function?

-Only accurate information should be there in the Architectural shop drawings work process.
+Only accurate information should be included in the architectural shop drawings work process.
 This makes it easier for the contractor, engineer, architect, plumber, and electrician to come together and work on the drawing.

-Before the shop drawing wraps, proper documentation, a precise building plan, and extensive descriptions should be there.
+Proper documentation, a precise building plan, and extensive descriptions should be present before the shop drawing is completed.

 The contractor, supplier, manufacturer, engineer, installer, and architect play vital roles in the architectural shop drawing process.
 They must complete readings and tests to determine how to design and build the structure.